bobbyiliev/101-linux-commands-ebook/ebook/en/content/085-the-ping-command.md

 ping google.com
 ```

-3. Controlling the number of pings:
+3. Controlling the number of packets to send:
 Earlier we did not define the number of packets to send to the server/host by using -c option we can do so.

  ```
 ping -c 5 google.com
 ```

-4. Controlling the number of pings:
+4. Controlling the size of the packet:
 Earlier a default sized packets were sent to a host but we can send light and heavy packet by using
 -s option.